 The College of Engineering (COE) at Abu Dhabi University offers the Master of Engineering in Electrical and Computer Engineering (MEngECE) program.
 The College also offers a Master of Science in Electrical and Computer Engineering program (MSECE).
 The MEngECE responds to regional and international market demand for engineers with a unique blend of advanced ECE and Engineering Management backgrounds, thus preparing the Electrical and Computer Engineering project managers and industrial leaders of tomorrow.
 The MEngECE program has seven technical courses and three engineering management courses.
-Students are also expected to complete a capstone project in the area of Electrical and Computer Engineering project management.
-The program accepts students with bachelor's degrees in Electrical Engineering, Computer Engineering, or related fields.
+Students are also expected to complete a capstone project in the area of Electrical and Computer Engineering, or related fields.
 Students who lack the necessary background in certain topics, as per their undergraduate transcript, may be admitted conditionally.
 Such students will need to take some undergraduate-level courses as remedial courses or pass challenge exams as determined by the Program Director.